alex-netkachov/pwd/README.md

 2. Type `.add website.com` to add an encrypted file.
 3. Type `user: tom` press `Enter`, type `password: secret` press `Enter` and then press `Enter` on the empty line.
-4. Command prompt is changed to `website.com>`.
-Type `..` to go back to the list of files.
+4. Type `web` and press TAB to autocomplete, then press `Enter`.
-5. Type `websi` and press TAB to autocomplete, then press Enter.
+5. Now copy the password by typing `.ccp` and pressing `Enter`.
-6. Now either copy the username by typing `.ccu`, copy the password by typing `.ccp`.
-The clipboard content will nbe cleared in 10 seconds.
+   The clipboard content will be cleared in 10 seconds.
-7. Go back to the file list by typing `..`.
+6. Go back to the file list by typing `..`.
-8. Type `.edit` to edit the file in the default text editor.
+7. Type `.edit` to edit the file in the default text editor.
 If the environment variable `EDITOR` is not set, specify the editor's executable after the command as follows: `.edit notepad` or `.edit vim`.
 Save and exit when you finish.
 Confirm overwriting.
-9. Quit anytime by typing `.quit`.
+8. Quit anytime by typing `.quit`.

 ## Details